-At Seattle Cancer Care Alliance (SCCA), our world-class experts provide comprehensive, team-based treatment for blood cancers and other disorders that affect the blood, bone marrow or immune system.
+At Fred Hutchinson Cancer Center, our world-class experts provide comprehensive, team-based treatment for blood cancers and other disorders that affect the blood, bone marrow or immune system.

 Being diagnosed with a blood disorder can feel overwhelming.
 We have an experienced, compassionate team ready to help.

-Our patients have access to advanced therapies, including those being explored in clinical studies conducted here and at our founding organizations Fred Hutchinson Cancer Research Center and UW Medicine.
+Our patients have access to advanced therapies, including those being explored in clinical studies conducted here and at UW Medicine.
 Our doctors and scientists have pioneered many blood disorders treatments, and we advance new therapies every day.

 Along with your hematologist or hematologist-oncologist, nurses and nurse case manager, we’ll involve additional experts who specialize in treating people with blood disorders and cancer if you need them — experts like a radiation oncologist, social worker, physical therapist, palliative care professional or dietitian.

 During and after treatment, your team provides follow-up care as well as support on a schedule tailored to you.
 We understand that your disease and treatment might impact nearly every aspect of your life, and we’re here to help you cope with the physical, practical and emotional effects.

 The doctors at Fred Hutch treat a wide range of blood disorders using the latest therapies with an eye to providing care to you as a whole person.
 We’ll clearly explain all your options, which treatment course we believe is best for you and why.

 Depending on your particular diagnosis, treatment might include:

 - Growth factors to stimulate blood cell production

 - Steroids or other drugs to suppress your immune system